quru/qis/doc/tuning.md

   operations and reduce the CPU load on your server
 * `AUTO_PYRAMID_THRESHOLD` - you can disable this feature by setting a value of `0` to prevent (possibly unnecessary) extra image resizing
-* `IMAGE_FORMAT_DEFAULT` and `IMAGE_QUALITY_DEFAULT` - some image formats
-  are faster to generate than others, lowering the quality (for `jpg` images) will reduce the generated image sizes
-* `IMAGE_STRIP_DEFAULT` - if you do not generally require embedded colour profiles and meta-data e.g. the camera make and model, setting this to `True` can reduce the generated image sizes
-* `IMAGE_EXPIRY_TIME_DEFAULT` - if your images do not change once uploaded, increase this value to 30 days or 1 year so that they are kept for longer in client-side web browser caches
 * `PDF_BURST_TO_PNG` - you can disable this feature by setting a value of `False` to prevent the (possibly unnecessary) automatic creation of images from PDF files

+## Image generation settings

+By tuning some of the image parameters in your templates (including your default template) you may be able to create smaller and/or faster images at the same quality.
+From the [image URL](./image_help.md) or template administration area you can experiment with these file options:

+* *Strip meta-data* - if you do not require embedded colour profiles and meta-data e.g. the camera make and model, enabling this setting can reduce the generated image sizes
+* *File format* - changing the image format can result in faster processing, smaller file sizes, or better image quality
+* *JPG/PNG compression* - For `jpg` images, lowering the quality will reduce the generated image sizes.
+For `png` images the visual quality is always the same, but careful choice of compression and filter type can greatly affect speed and file sizes.
+Note that the optimal `png` setting for one type of image may not be the best choice for other images.
+* *Client caching duration* - if your images do not change once uploaded, increase this value to 30 days (`2592000`) or 1 year (`31536000`) to instruct web browsers to keep your images in cache instead of re-requesting them

 ## An example